 - At any point in this process, if an imminent danger to workers is found on your work site, a Stop Work Order can immediately be issued for the task or impacted area.
 The task can start again only once compliance is achieved.

 The WSCC is here to support every workplace in meeting the requirements of Nunavut and Northwest Territories safety legislation.
 We encourage you to maintain open communication with us with questions or concerns about the safety of workers.
-If you have questions about any Inspection Reports.
+If you have questions about any Inspection Reports or Directions that you have received, notify the WSCC Inspector you have been working with at any time.
+If you have general questions on the inspection process or compliance, contact us today.